Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Kinematic Model and Problem Statement

 \subsection{Proposed Algorithm Framework}

-To address the motion planning problem formulated above, the algorithm we will propose in this paper has the feedback structure as illustrated in Figure~\ref{fig:flowchart}.
-Within this framework, the VF presented in Section~\ref{sec:VF} aims to provide the nonholonomic robot with a reference signal including the reference orientation and curvature-bounded reference trajectories that converge to the target positive limit set, and the control laws in Section~\ref{sec:control} intend to ensure that the kinematically constrained robot tracks the VF with bounded control inputs.
-By this means, the robot's orientation aligns with the reference orientation and the robot's trajectory converges to the target positive limit set by moving along the reference trajectory.
+To address the motion planning problem formulated above, the algorithm to be proposed in this paper employs a feedback structure as illustrated in Figure~\ref{fig:flowchart}.
+In this framework, the reference trajectory and reference orientation are provided by the vector field presented in Section~\ref{sec:VF} and the control laws to track the vector field are derived in Section~\ref{sec:control}.
+Due to the co-design strategy, the vector field adjusts its parameters to ensure the boundedness of control inputs and the control laws updates the feedback gain in response to the change of vector field.
+In this manner, the robot tracks the vector field and converges to the target positive limit set with prescribed curvature bound.